coleterrell97/SeniorDesign/sam_dev_notes.md

 ### 10/30/19
 Added an exit function that safely joins the CameraStream thread back to the parent to prevent a zombie process.
 This happens when a ctrl^c SIGINT is called.
 Basic resizing capability has also been added.

+### 11/10/19
+Created a `dual_stream.py`: a script that implements two threaded CameraStream objects and stitches the two images together to create a VR viewable image.
+It starts by prompting the user to input which camera sources to use.
+Then, it creates the camera objects.
+Finally, it continually streams the stitched images to an OpenCV window.
+Behind the scenes it is applying a crop function that takes the two images and fits them to a desired aspect ratio so that it fully fills up the VR headset's screen.
+It also has a zoom function that is determined based on a config .json file.